 - Server-side scripting with PHP, Perl, and bash.

 - Usability and human factors integration with technical issues

 Please carefully read this page.
 Although I am skilled in a number of areas, I am looking for work on Drupal projects only.
 And please note that I work very well remotely, and am not interested in relocating or working from somebody else's office.

-Most of the work I have done in the last 12 years has been remote, as members of virtual teams.
-I work well remotely, keeping in touch with email, phone, Skype, IRC, and other collaboration tools.
+Most of the work I have done in the last 15 years has been remote, as members of virtual teams.
+I work well remotely, keeping in touch with email, phone, Zoom, Skype, and other collaboration tools.
 I am a member of the Sacramento Drupal Users Group and help mentor new members.